 Experiencing the peak fall foliage season is all about timing and it’s different in every destination.
 In Jackson Hole, you can be treated to beautiful fall colors by early September, while other destinations won’t have traces of fall until late September or October.
 While there’s nothing quite like a scenic fall foliage drive, fall hikes at ski resorts offer viewpoints you just aren’t going to get from your car.

-Below, see our list for some of the best ski destinations for fall hiking.
+Below, see our list for some of the best ski towns for fall hiking.

 New England is synonymous with fall foliage, and there are few places as renowned for fall foliage as Stowe, Vermont.
 Dotting the area around Stowe Mountain are a number of hiking trails, including The Long Trail, the oldest long-distance trail in America.
 One of Stowe’s most popular fall hiking trails is the Stowe Pinnacle Trail, which is a 3.5-mile hike with beautiful sweeping views of the Green Mountains painted with those iconic fall New England colors.